JaMo42/c-vector/README.md

 /* Gets a pointer past the last element of the vector. */
 #define vector_end(v)

+/* Compares two vector byte-wise.
+   Behaves like `strcmp` on a null-terminated version of the vectors data. */
+#define vector_compare(v1, v2)

 /* Appends an element to the vector. */
 #define vector_push(v, e)